Tombeau shaykh Murad (736/1336)

 of the saints...?

-The day mentioned may be, according as the last letter, which is partly obliterated, is read O
+The day mentioned may be, according as the last letter, which is partly obliterated, is read O or C, either the feast of All Saints {Sanctorum

-November 1st, or else that of Saints Cosme and Damian, that is to say September 27.
-The date of the year is beyond
+of Saints Cosme and Damian, that is to say September

-this have been?
-A bishop, or an abbot with crozier and mitre?
-If a bishop, was
+functionary of the Church can this have been?
+A bishop, or an abbot with

-he Bishop of Jaffa, and was there a bishopric of Jaffa at the time of the
+crozier and mitre?
+If a bishop, was he Bishop of Jaffa, and was there a

-Crusades?
-Does the stone belong to Jaffa itself, or was it, as so often
+itself, or was it, as so often happens, transported from some other place on

-happens, transported from some other place on the coast?
-I have elsewhere entered into a detailed discussion of these different
+the coast?
+I have elsewhere entered into a detailed

-points.
-They are difficult to settle with precision, and I am not concerned to
+discussion of these different points.
+They are difficult to settle with

-recur to them now—it would take me too far—but some day perhaps I will.
-There
+precision, and I am not concerned to recur to them now—it would take me too

-is however one peculiarity that I cannot refrain from mentioning, the stone is
+far—but some day perhaps I will.
+There is however one peculiarity that I cannot

-opisthographic.
-The back has subseqently been covered
+refrain from mentioning, the stone is opisthographic.
+The back has subseqently been covered with an Arabic inscription, which

-with an Arabic inscription, which I will merely give here in translation:
+I will merely give here in translation:

 « In the name of the forgiving